alapsansky/Lapsansky_Armstrong_2022/README.md

 ### Downloading the video

 Please let me know if you have trouble downloading the video.
 It seems to function properly with Chrome and Edge browsers, but not my Firefox for some reason.
 If you get an error, try switching browsers.
+The video is also available on request.